Service specification referenceΒΆ

 • spec.endpoints (optional): A list of endpoints that the service exposes.
 You might choose to make an endpoint public, allowing network ingress access to the service.

-• spec.volumes (optional): A list of storage volumes for use by the containers.
+• spec.volumes (optional): A list of storage volumes for the containers to use.

 • spec.logExporters (optional): This field manages the level of container logs exported to the event table in your account.